yanliu1111/microservices-fastapi-fullStack-app/README.md

       },
 ```

-> 💖 Hope this project can help you to understand Microservices architecture and Redis Stream.If you like it, please give me a star ✨.
+> 💖 Hope this project can help you to understand Microservices architecture and Redis Stream.
+If you like it, please give me a star ✨.
 I need your support to keep going.
 Thank you so much! 💖